X-SYS: A Reference Architecture for Interactive Explanation Systems: Conclusion

 Operational XAI requires moving beyond isolated explanation methods toward interactive systems shaped by stakeholder workflows and deployment constraints.
 We introduce X-SYS, a reference architecture framing interactive explanation as a system design problem where XUI interaction patterns induce capability requirements organized around four quality attributes (responsiveness, traceability, adaptability, scalability) that drive architectural decisions.
 Deployment constraints, including responsiveness requirements and audit-ready traceability across evolving model and data states, are treated as first-class design drivers instead of downstream implementation details.
 X-SYS specifies a five-component decomposition, maps interaction patterns to system capabilities, and emphasizes stable interface contracts decoupling XUI evolution from backend operations.
 We instantiate X-SYS through SemanticLens, demonstrating how semantic search, component-level attribution, and intervention workflows are realized via explicit service boundaries and DTO-based interfaces.

-Several aspects have not yet been considered: First, the architecture is demonstrated through a single implementation; generality across domains, modalities, and organizational settings remains unvalidated.
+Several aspects have not yet been considered.
+First, the architecture is demonstrated through a single implementation.
+Generality across domains and modalities and against other architectures remains unvalidated.
+Also, its actual benefit for XAI system designers remains unvalidated.
 Second, X-SYS was derived from selected prior work and design-driven reasoning informed by SemanticLens development rather than systematic literature review.
 The resulting abstraction remains high-level to allow for tailoring, but it potentially limits guidance for concrete engineering concerns (security, privacy, governance, reliability engineering).
 Third, systematic measurements for the four quality attributes under realistic load and latency budgets have not been proposed.

 These limitations motivate several next steps.
 First, validation across multiple case studies (non-vision domains, diverse stakeholder contexts) to test whether X-SYS components and dependencies remain stable across implementation variations.
 Second, systematic mapping of XAI systems and XUI literature to extract recurring capability requirements and architectural patterns, refining X-SYS into an evidence-based reference architecture with explicit coverage claims.
 Third, defining measurable benchmark suites that combine existing XAI evaluation~\cite{hedstrom2023quantus} with system benchmarking (workload models, latency and throughput targets, reproducibility checks, traceability audits) to make system attributes empirically assessable.
 Fourth, standardizing interface contracts and schema evolution strategies to enable composable, reusable explanation capabilities across systems without locking implementations to specific XUIs or toolkits.
 Fifth, tighter integration with system governance (access control, audit logging, lifecycle alignment with model and data versioning) to provide deployable engineering guidance.
 Finally, validating the impact of interactive explanation systems on user understanding and mental models would provide empirical insight about the value of this architectural complexity.